Skip to main content

 Security tab

-Refer to How-to Guides > Manage cluster > View security group
+See How-to guides > Manage cluster > View security group

 Monitoring tab

-Refer to How-to Guides > Manage cluster > Cluster monitoring
+See How-to guides > Manage cluster > Monitor cluster

 Monitor cluster

-In the Monitoring tab, you can check the detailed status of nodes in the cluster to manage them flexibly and efficiently, while minimizing the resources required for administration.
+In the Monitoring tab, you can check the detailed status of nodes within the cluster to manage them flexibly and efficiently while minimizing required resources.

-2. Select the cluster you want to monitor from the Cluster menu.
+2. Select the cluster you want to monitor from the Cluster tab.

-3. Click the Monitoring tab and review the information.
+3. Click the Monitoring tab to view information.

-② Data periodSelect the time range for the monitoring graph
+② Data periodPeriod of data displayed in the monitoring graph

 - 1 hour (default) / 3 hours / 12 hours / 1 day / 7 days